Hospitals prepared for possible surge

 Denise Burley, director of the Mohave County Department of Public Health, could not be reached on Tuesday, according to Roger Galloway, county spokesperson.
 He added that they are “pretty overwhelmed right now.”

-Multiple attempts to all other hospitals were not returned as of Tuesday evening.
+Multiple attempts to contact all other hospitals were unsuccessful as of Tuesday evening.

 (0) comments